crbunney/bash_profile/README.md

-My personal, basic bash profile configuation.
+My personal dev environment setup

+This repo started off as just my bash profile configuation (hence the name, but has grown to encompass the setup of all the tools I commonly use).

 It's a convenient way of keeping a versioned backup of my preferred setup.